Call for Proposals

 The 27th Annual Ann Ferren Conference on Teaching, Research, and Learning will be held on Friday, January 8, 2016.
 The Center for Teaching, Research & Learning is pleased to invite all faculty and staff to submit session proposals.

 Again this year, we will use the new session structure that we introduced last year, with a more diverse set of session types and slightly shorter sessions (45 or 60 minutes), although you now have the option to select a longer, 75-minute, time-slot for two of the session types.
 Four types of conference sessions are offered: Lecture/Panel Presentations, Teaching and Research Tool Demonstrations, Interactive/Structured Conversation Sessions, and Hands-On Workshops.
-When you submit a session proposal, you will be asked to choose one of the following four session type formats, and for two of these you will have the choice between two session length options.
+When you submit a session proposal, you will be asked to submit one of the four session formats, and for two of these (Lecture/Panel Presentations and Interactive/Structured Conversations) you may request either a 60 or 75 minute session length.

 Lecture/Panel Presentations (60 or 75 minutes)